 - Consistency Before and During the Pandemic: Patient experiences remained consistent before and during the pandemic, suggesting that telehealth’s success may be attributed to accessibility and support.

-In addition to telemedicine and traditional in-person care, the healthcare landscape has also evolved in the area of remote patient monitoring.
+In addition to telehealth and traditional in-person care, the healthcare landscape also includes remote patient monitoring (RPM).
 This approach utilizes RPM devices and technology to track a patient’s health data from home.
-It complements the telemedicine vs. in person care discussion by offering a more continuous and data-driven healthcare experience.
+It complements the telemedicine vs. in person care discussion by offering a more continuous, proactive and data-driven healthcare experience.

 Remote patient monitoring has gained significance for various reasons: